emiliehwolf/100-days-of-code/log.md

 ## Day 28, Tuesday, June 27, 2017, 11:59PM
 I did my best today.
 I watched some more lecture videos on reproducible research, knitr, and R markdown.
 I'm sleepy.
 Bedtime.

+## Day 29, Wednesday, June 28, 2017, 5:35PM
+I finished watching the week 2 videos on Coursera about knitr and passed the quiz.
+I read the requirements for the project assignment and downloaded the data into a new folder, but I haven't started a Git or R project for it yet.
+I'll do that tomorrow hopefully, but probably not since I work all day tomorrow for my new job.